A Simultaneous Approach for Training Neural Differential-Algebraic Systems of Equations: Computational experiments

-\subsubsection{Effect of Smoothing Penalty}
+\subsubsection{Effect of smoothing penalty}

-In Fig. \ref{fig:pop_smooth}, we illustrate how the solutions of the smooth initialization problem \eqref{eq:smooth_init} are affected by the choice of smoothing coefficient $\lambda$.
+In Fig. \ref{fig:pop_smooth}, we illustrate how the solutions of the smooth initialization problem \eqref{eq:smooth_init} are affected by the choice of smoothing coefficient $\alpha_s$.
 For a single observed trajectory, we plot the resulting trajectories for the states and unknown terms.
 Note that the neural map for the unknown terms has not been included into the problem formulation at this point.
-It is evident that a low smoothing coefficient results in jagged trajectories, whereas increasing it produces low-variance trajectories which fit the observations less accurately.
-In our experience, it is advisable to choose the coefficient so that the resulting trajectories are smooth, but still exhibit some temporal variation.
+It is evident that a low smoothing coefficient results in jagged trajectories, whereas increasing it produces smooth trajectories which fit the observations less accurately.